jttaka/tools-installer/README.md

 ## Installation:

-If you are on a new installation of a arch or debian based distro you are going to need git to install this:
+If you are on a new installation of a arch or debian based distro you are going to need to install git:

 ### Debian:
 ```bash